-Before we can deal with these negative people we must first identify them, some of them may be very easy to identify while others maybe a little bit more difficult to spot.
+Before we can deal with these negative people we must first identify them.
+Some of them may be very easy to identify while others maybe a little more difficult to spot.

 Things to look for in yourself when around these people